programminghistorian/ph-submissions/lessons/crowdsourced-data-cleaning-with-pandas.md

 df.drop(dropped_col, inplace=True, axis=1)
 ```

 No results will be returned.
-However, by running the code
+However, by adding the code

 ```
 print(df.shape)
 ```

-the result of `(17546, 16)` will be returned, and we can see that our dataset now consists of 16 columns.
+to your Python file and then running it, the result of `(17546, 16)` will be returned, and we can see that our dataset now consists of 16 columns.
+The function `df.shape` is a relatively new command in the pandas library.
+It will return the dimensions, in this case the number of rows and columns, represented in your dataframe.
+The command `df.shape` is very useful for tracking any dimensional changes made to a dataset, such as the removing of duplicates, columns, or rows.

 ### Duplicates
 On occasion, despite rigorous submission guidelines, duplicate data can slip into a final dataset.
 The statement